 -Pipe stakes must be made of 3.5 in. heavy wall pipe or square tubing, extending above the deck of the trailer.
+Pipe stakes must not be constructed of channel iron, as channel iron is not reliable and may bend under a pipe load, allowing pipe to fall off the trailer.
 The pipe stakes must be covered in PVC to prevent metal to metal contact.